Lattes is an ancient town.

 Founded in the 6th century BC by the Estruscans, Lattara was a very active commercial harbour, ideally located on the Mediterranean coast.
 A vocation that will evolve over the centuries to reach its peak in the 15th century driven by Jacques Cœur, High Treasurer of Charles VII.

 The archeological site Lattara-Henri Prades Museum retraces the antique history of the place.

-The Museum administered by Montpellier Méditerranée Métropole offers permanent and temporary exhibitions but also entertainment such as the Antiquity Festival in June or the Heritage Days in September.
+The Museum administered by Montpellier Méditerranée Métropole offers permanent and temporary exhibitions but also entertainment.

 Not far from here, the river Lez provides a nice path along its bank.
 By foot, by bike or on roller blades, enjoy the recent cycle path along the Lez, from Montpellier to Palavas-les-Flots, thus rejoigning the seaside.

 Observation posts, a picnic area and two lovely circuits enable you to discover the fauna and flora of the Mejean: white storks, pink flamingos, ducks, egrets, musk rats, horses, reed beds..